blueburrito24/obsidiannotes/University/Year 2/CS2DSA/Data Structures Unit 1.md

 ==Inserting== is O(log n) because of how inserting works.
 You add the value into the heap, then the value has to bubble up to its right position based on its size.
 ==Deleting== acts the same, O(log n), as when you delete a root value the smallest or biggest value must shift to the root position.

 #Hashmaps store data through key-value pairs.
 Keys are associated with data within the storage via a Hash-function.
 A Hash-function could be the length of a String, such as John being in position 4.
-This makes ==accessing== data from a Hash-map typically O(1), however if there is too much data in one Hash e.g., two names John and Andy being in position 4, values will have to be adjusted into a Linked-List and the accessing speed can slow down to O(n).
+This makes ==accessing== data from a Hash-map typically O(1), however if there is too much data in one Hash e.g., two names, John and Andy, being in position 4, values will have to be adjusted into a Linked-List and the accessing speed can slow down to O(n).
 ==Inserting== is a similar scenario, where inserting data is typically O(1) but if there's too many values associated with a single position then it slows to O(n).
 ==Deleting== is O(1) as you can just delete by key, but again with a Linked-List situation it would become O(n).
 Note that Hashmaps are called Dictionaries in Python.